watchout254/Tyre-selling-site/README.md

 # Tyre-selling-site
-A Simple website where tyre owner showcases his/her products
+A Simple website where tyre owner showcases his/her products. is legit....